wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 explicitly define and declare your Regions in production environments, either using *Gfsh* or Spring confg.

-It is now possible to replace the SDG `@EnableClusterConfiguration` annotation with SBDG’s `@EnableClusterAware` annotation as you see above in the src code, which has the same effect of pushing configuration metadata from the client to the server (or cluster).
-Additionally, SBDG’s `@EnableClusterAware` annotation makes it unnecessary to explicitly have to configure parameters like `clientRegionShortcut` on the SDG `@EnableEntityDefinedRegions` annotation (or similar annotation, e.g. SDG’s `@EnableCachingDefinedRegions`).
+It is now possible to replace the SDG `@EnableClusterConfiguration` annotation with SBDG’s `@EnableClusterAware` annotation as you see above, which has the same effect of pushing configuration metadata from the client to the server (or cluster).

+SBDG’s `@EnableClusterAware` annotation makes it unnecessary to explicitly have to configure parameters like `clientRegionShortcut` on the SDG `@EnableEntityDefinedRegions` annotation (or similar annotation, e.g. SDG’s `@EnableCachingDefinedRegions`).
 Finally, because the SBDG's`
 @EnableClusterAware` annotation is meta-annotated with SDG’s `@EnableClusterConfiguration annotation` is automatically